alissaramos3301/CarCar/README.md

 ![CarCar Diagram](carcar.png)

 ## Urls and Ports for Microservices

     Sales: (http://localhost:8090/)

     - port: 8090

     Service: (http://localhost:8080/)

     - port: 8080

     Inventory: (http://localhost:8100/)

     - port: 8100

     React Website: (http://localhost:3000/)

     - port: 3000

 ## Service API Documentation

 Document the endpoints of your API for each of the methods you implement (GET, POST, etc..)
-Provide sample success responses and sample request body data for the post requests.
+Provide sample success responses and sample request body data for the POST requests.

 You could theoretically screenshot insomnia.